-The survey will be repeated annually for a three year period (2018-2020), enabling schools to see trend data (i.e. how responses from students in the school are changing over time) and use it to gauge the impact of support they are providing to pupils.
+As a result of the coronavirus pandemic and subsequent closure of schools, we are extending the survey for a further year.
+This will help to enable schools to better see trend data (i.e. how responses from students in the school are changing over time) and use it to gauge the impact of support they are providing to pupils.

 Schools will be able to use survey data alongside other information that they hold about their pupils (e.g. age, gender, free school meal eligibility) to create a more nuanced picture of the psychological wellbeing and needs of their pupils.

 Data gathered using the WMF can be used to send a positive message to parents that the school has the broader wellbeing of pupils at its core and can be used as evidence of good practice for Ofsted.